-The Remodeling 2014 Cost vs. Value Report listed the average cost of a major kitchen remodel at $54,909, and even a minor remodel came in at $18,856.
+The Remodeling 2023 Cost vs. Value Report listed the average cost of a major kitchen remodel at $77,939, and even a minor remodel came in at $26,790.

-Grove and her husband chose to act as their own contractors, hiring separate painters, marble fabricators and tile installers.
+8. Become your own general contractor.
+Aimee Grove, a communications and marketing specialist in the San Francisco area, and her husband have remodeled two kitchens on a budget.
+They chose to act as their own contractors, hiring separate painters, marble fabricators and tile installers.
 They gathered names from a contractor friend and the marble yard, and then asked those companies for bids and references.

 Being your own contractor creates more work because you’re screening multiple contractors rather than just one general contractor for the entire project.
 Plus, you have to be available during the day to supervise, and you have to shop around to find the best price on supplies.

 But for someone whose remodel doesn’t include knocking down walls, reconfiguring the layout or dealing with city permits, appointing yourself contractor can be a way to cut costs.
 “If you have the capabilities to be the general contractor yourself, you can definitely save some money,” says Jason Kloesel, owner of VK Construction and Remodeling in Austin, Texas.
 However, he adds, he would not recommend this route to people without at least some construction knowledge.

 9. Keep your plumbing and gas lines in the same place.
 Kitchen remodeling costs more if you knock out walls and relocate plumbing, electricity and gas lines rather than simply replacing old cabinets and appliances.
 Plus, you don’t know what extra work you’ll reveal when you open walls and floors.